Data model

 deleted_at timestamp Date of deletion

-The "patching_frequency" and "next_update" fields are not used at the moment and are therefore absent from the application.
+The "patching_frequency" and "next_update" fields are not used and therefore are absent in the app.

 • applications,